IDEAL-consortium/ideal-extract/README.md

-# IDEAL Extraction Tool
+# IDEAL Screening Tool

 ## Overview

-The IDEAL extraction tools support two modes of operation: **Full Text** and **Title & Abstract**.
-This tool is designed to help you extract structured information from research papers efficiently.
+The IDEAL screening tools support two modes of operation: **Full Text** and **Title & Abstract**.
+This tool is designed to help you screen articles based on criteria efficiently.

 ---